 To register your interest for funding, complete your details on The MPS Foundation's online grant portal.
-You can do this at any time of the year, but we recommend you do this before submitting an Expression of Interest.
+You will have to register in order to access the Expression of Interest.

 If you register your details while the grant funding window is closed, we will automatically notify you when it is next open.